Chaxiraxi/freechess/readme.md

 ### Build a Docker image
 - Download the source code using `git clone` or download as ZIP.
 - Open the root directory of the project in a terminal.
-- Create a file called `.env` in the root directory of the project.
-- If you want to use a CAPTCHA:
-    - Add your client secret as `RECAPTCHA_SECRET=<secret>` to the .env file
-    - Open `src/public/pages/report/index.html`, find `data-sitekey` and replace the value with your reCAPTCHA public site key
 - Run `sudo docker build . -t freechess` to build the image

 ### Start a Docker container with the freechess image